 Precautions to be taken with regards to auto payments

 - Ensure that the vendor is reputable and legitimate.
 Do not opt for auto payments unless you are sure of the credibility of the company.

 - Ensure that there are sufficient funds in the credit card when auto payment is due.
 Else it can result in overdraft charges by the credit card provider as well as fees by the vendor.
-Such charges can quick add up and become unaffordable
+Such charges can quickly add up and become unaffordable

 - Be aware of your rights.
-It is not mandatory for consumers to give permission for auto payments, unless it is for an overdraft line of credit.
+It is not mandatory for consumers to give permission for auto payments unless it is for an overdraft line of credit.
 Do not do business with companies that exert pressure on you for auto payments.

 - Read the agreement and make sure that you understand the terms of the auto payment contract.
-Make sure that you are aware about the frequency of auto payment and the amount that will be charged.
+Make sure that you are aware of the frequency of auto payment and the amount that will be charged.